rastapasta/foodsharing/README.md

 * Drawer
   * Display of logo and name of user
-  * Button for navigation to own profile
+  * Button -> navigation to own profile
+  * Button -> send lovely feedback during beta
-  * Button for Logout
+  * Button -> Logout
   * Display of the current build version

 * Conversations